Tednoob17/Ctf-Wu/htb-academy/modules/htb-to-md/Google Cybersecurity Certification.md

 	Security threats

 4. An analyst sends an email stakeholders about   a recent security breach.
-While writing the email, the analyst is mindful about what they say and which stakeholders they communicate the
+While writing the email, the analyst is mindful about what they say and which stakeholders they communicate the information to.
+Why does the analyst take this approach ?

+5.